AapoSoukkio/Helsinki-city-bike-app/README.md

 The application allows users to view information about bike stations and journeys, including details such as departure and return stations, distance, and duration.

-The application is built using Blazor WebAssembly and consists of a client and a server.
-The server uses a SQLite database to store journey and station data.
+The application is built using Blazor WebAssembly and consists of a frontend, backend and the necessary Entity Framework class librarys.
+The backend uses a SQLite database to store journey and station data.

 Users can view a list of all of the journeys made in 2021 summer, as well as detailed information about individual bike stations,including the total number of journeys starting from or ending at the station, the average distance of